ExchangeUnion/docs/RaspiXUD.md

 4. Insert the microSD card into your Pi, connect it to your router via ethernet cable and to a power supply.
 Connecting a screen via HDMI and a USB keyboard makes life easier, but checking the assigned IP in your router and SSHing in from your computer works too.
 5. Follow the inital setup instructions.
 Default user + password is `ubuntu`.
 You will be asked to change the password on first login.
 6. Update ubuntu via `sudo apt update && sudo apt upgrade`
 7. Install docker following the [official instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/) (select `arm64` in step 4 of "Set up the repository").
 At the time of writing, ubuntu 19.10 was still not supported in the official docker repos.
-If you see an error along the lines `'docker-ce' has no installation candidate` in step 4 of the Docker instructions, run this instead:
+If you see an error along the lines `'docker-ce' has no installation candidate` in step 4 of the docker instructions, run this instead:
 ```bash
 sudo add-apt-repository \
    "deb [arch=arm64] https://download.docker.com/linux/ubuntu \